dev16mehta/ScrabbleGame/README.md

 If you don't know how to play Scrabble, click [here](https://scrabble.hasbro.com/en-us/rules) for rules

 Clone the game and enjoy it.
-If you have any feedbacks, I will very much appreciate.
+If you have any feedback, I would very much appreciate it.

 ## How to Play